BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 ### Spectrogram

 In music processing, we often only care about the spectral magnitude and not the phase content.
-The *spectrogram* shows the the intensity of frequencies over time.
+The *spectrogram* shows the intensity of frequencies over time.
 A *spectrogram* is simply the squared magnitude of the STFT:

 $$\mathbf{S}[m,k] = |\mathbf{C}[m,k]|^2$$